- About Us

 - Get Involved

-A simple COVID-19 message to our customers, we are here with you, now, more then ever.
+A simple COVID-19 message to our community: We are here with you, now, more than ever.

-MEND’s Emergency Foodbank is unique in that it is the largest in Los Angeles providing direct distribution to clients in need and food pantries across LA County.
+MEND’s Emergency Foodbank & pantry is the largest in the San Fernando Valley, providing direct distribution to clients in need and food pantries across LA County.

 MEND- Meet Each Need with Dignity offers a range of comprehensive services delivered with dignity and respect by exceptionally dedicated staff and “army” of volunteers.
 For 48 years, MEND has opened its doors to the most vulnerable members of our community and over the years we have become one of the most comprehensive and empowering poverty relief agencies in Los Angeles County.

 To Describe Joe as the human energizer bunny, would be an understatement.
 Most days, bright and early, you will find Joe at MEND’s Clothing Center drop-off area, helping unload donations, thanking donors, or working at other areas of the building.
 He is non-stop!
 Lifting, hauling, hurrying from one assignment to the next, he works like a man making up for lost time.

 MARICELA NEVER IMAGINED herself to be in the situation she is in now.
 Last September, she lost her husband and her life has not been the same.
 Fighting back the tears, she shares, “To be honest, the first few months after my husband passed I didn’t feel the pressure.
 Now I feel anxious all the time.
 I never imagined I would be a single mother to 3 kids.”

 She came to the Family Support Program after she had increased her visits to the Foodbank.
 In meeting with Rosa and her family, we learned that her husband, the sole provider of the family, had tragically passed away.
 Rosa felt lost and didn’t know how to support her 3 children.
 We helped her create a plan to regain control, and she prioritized getting a job to support her family.